-Spoon in ground beef mixture for a second layer and smooth over.
+Spoon in the ground beef mixture for a second layer and smooth it over with your spoon.

 Sprinkle grated or shredded cheddar cheese over top.

 Some folks prefer to brown their cheese.

-However, I find when it gets browned it also gets tough.
+However, I find when it gets browned it also gets a little tough.

 Remove dish from oven and let cool for 20 minutes before serving because the potatoes will be extremely hot.

 *Some mixed vegetables contain cubed potatoes.

-If you don't care for additional potatoes, choose a mixed vegetable without them.
+If you don't care for additional (double) potatoes, choose a mixed vegetable without them.